-This appendix presents findings for multifamily buildings and units based on data collected for the core RBSA II study (funded by NEEA) and on data collected for two oversamples funded by the Bonneville Power Administration (BPA) and Puget Sound Energy (PSE).
+This appendix presents findings for single-family homes based on data collected for the core RBSA II study (funded by NEEA) and on data collected for two oversamples funded by the Bonneville Power Administration, Seattle City Light, and Puget Sound Energy (PSE).
 Cadmus developed and applied sampling weights to ensure that all multifamily observations were weighted proportionally to the segment of the population represented by the sample; see the Database User Manual for a description of the weighting methods and procedures.